kubescape/host-scanner/README.md

 * for minikube:
   * [install minikube](https://minikube.sigs.k8s.io/docs/start/)
 * for cloud providers:
-  * Access to a remote private respository such as dockerhub.
+  * Access to a remote private repository such as dockerhub.
   * Access to a cloud provider running cluster.